How to report a concern

 If feel unsure or uncomfortable about making a report, know that a Department of Community Services or Mi’kmaw Family & Children’s Services worker can talk with you about your concern when you call.
 They can help you determine whether your concern needs to be reported.

-Visit our other pages further information and resources:
+Visit our other pages for further information and resources: